Nerve Protection During Dental Implant Placement

 Our goal as expert oral surgeons is to ensure a safe surgical procedure with optimal outcomes.
 This means avoiding nerves and other facial structures during dental implant placement.
 The inferior alveolar nerve, which is located in the lower jaw, is sometimes in the path of where a dental implant would be placed.
 To avoid damaging this nerve, we reposition it during the procedure.

-Dr. Liberty, Dr. Song, and Dr. Fedorowicz perform nerve repositioning in El Dorado Hills, Folsom, and Auburn, CA, as part of dental implant treatment when necessary.
+Dr. Liberty and Dr. Song perform nerve repositioning in El Dorado Hills, Folsom, and Auburn, CA, as part of dental implant treatment when necessary.
 Schedule your appointment to begin your dental implant journey by contacting our team at Golden Foothills Oral, Facial, & Dental Implant Surgery today.

 Is Nerve Repositioning Necessary?